 - Is the CRO GLP-compliant? - Do they have a successful history of regulatory inspections and experience with different regulatory agencies? - Is the facility AAALAC-accredited?
-Do staff demonstrate a commitment to animal welfare? - Does the CRO have experience with your molecule type and the species required to develop your therapeutic? - Does the CRO have the resources and ability to source the capabilities they don't have in-house? - How responsive is the CRO?
-Will you communicate directly with the scientific team responsible for your project? - Does the CRO have a solid on-time reporting history? - Can your CRO provide integrated project management for your preclinical and clinical programs?
+Do staff demonstrate a commitment to animal welfare? - Does the CRO have experience with your molecule type and the species required to develop your therapeutic? - Does the CRO have the resources and ability to source the capabilities they do not have in-house? - How responsive is the CRO?
+Will you communicate directly with the scientific team responsible for your project? - Does the CRO have a solid on-time reporting history?